-It’s essential to have a well-thought-out strategy for hiring a senior accountant, as you’re likely to face competition for these professionals.
-According to Robert Half’s latest Salary Guide for the accounting and finance profession, senior accountants are among the most in-demand for 2021.
-Here are some tips to streamline your search for a standout senior accountant:
+It’s essential to have a well-thought-out strategy for hiring a senior accountant, as you’re likely to face vigorous competition for these professionals.
+According to the latest Salary Guide from Robert Half, senior accountants are among the most in-demand accounting and finance professionals for 2022.
+Here are a few tips to help you streamline your search for a standout senior accountant:

-1. Write a job description that’s on point
+1. Write a senior accountant job description that’s on point

 Job descriptions are tricky.
-You want to be as specific as possible, so you can attract professionals with the right set of skills and experience for the role you need to staff.
+You want to be as specific as possible, so you can attract professionals who have the skills and experience your business needs.
 But you don’t want to be so exacting that you alienate promising candidates who, with some training and development, could master the position’s core responsibilities in relatively short order.

-So, aim for balance in the information you present in the job description.
-For example, you’ll likely want to note that you’re searching for a professional who has three years of general accounting experience and at least a bachelor’s degree in accounting, finance, business administration or a related field.
-That’s typical experience for a senior accountant job.
+So, aim for balance in the information you present in the senior accountant job description.
+You’ll likely want to note that you’re searching for a professional who has three years of general accounting experience and at least a bachelor’s degree in accounting, finance, business administration or a related field.
+That’s typical experience for this role.
 You might also note whether you prefer candidates who have earned accreditations such as a CPA or a certified management accountant (CMA) designation.

 Beyond that baseline criteria, outline the job responsibilities and required qualifications.
-Do you need an accounting professional with in-depth knowledge of accounting principles and technology, financial statements, risk assessments and budgets?
+Are you seeking an accounting professional with in-depth knowledge of accounting principles and technology, financial statements, risk assessments and budgets?
 Make that clear.
-Taking the extra step to be more specific about the skills and knowledge a candidate needs to succeed in the role will help attract professionals well-suited to the job.
+Taking the extra step to be more specific about the skills and knowledge a candidate needs to succeed in the role will help attract professionals who are well-suited for the position.

 But again, be careful with how much detail you include in the job description.
 Think hard about which qualifications are must-haves or nice-to-haves for the senior accountant role you need to staff.
 Be realistic — but also try to be flexible.

-2. Consider the nature of your work environment
+2. Offer a snapshot of your company’s work environment

 You don’t have to go overboard with detail, but at least provide an idea of what your company is all about.
-This type of information could help you stand out as an employer of choice.
+This type of information can help you stand out to candidates as an employer of choice.

-3. Cover more ground by working with a recruiter
+3. Cover more ground by working with a specialized recruiter

-A specialized staffing agency can help you craft an effective job description — and assist with so much more in your search for a senior accountant.
+A talent solutions firm can help you craft an effective job description — and assist with so much more in your search for a senior accountant.
 Well-connected recruiters know the candidate marketplace in your industry and geographic area.
-They can also effectively evaluate a job candidate’s skills and experience.
+They can also effectively evaluate a candidate’s skills and experience.

-Plus, recruiters can tap their extensive networks and draw on talented professionals who aren’t aware of your open position and may not even be looking for a new job.
+Plus, specialized recruiters can tap their extensive networks and draw on talented professionals who aren’t aware of your open position and may not even be looking for a new job.
 Many senior accountants are content in their current roles but would potentially be willing to move for the right opportunity.
-These are the passive job seekers a staffing specialist can help you to find — and target.
+These are the passive job seekers the recruiting professionals with a leading talent solutions firm can help you to find — and target.

 Need to hire a senior accountant who can work remotely?
-Learn more about our remote staffing solutions.
+Learn more about Robert Half’s remote talent solutions.

 4. Offer a competitive salary and benefits package